kyma-project/api-gateway/docs/user/custom-resources/apirule/v1beta2/04-15-api-rule-access-strategies.md

 # APIRule v1beta2 Access Strategies

 APIRule allows you to define the security configuration for an exposed endpoint using the concept of access strategies.
-The supported handlers for APIRule `v1beta2` are `noAuth` and `jwt`.
+The supported access strategies for APIRule `v1beta2` are **noAuth** and **jwt**.

-## Configuration of the `noAuth` Handler
+## Configuration of the **noAuth** Access Strategy

-The intended functionality of this handler is to provide a simple configuration for exposing workloads.
+The intended functionality of this access strategy is to provide a simple configuration for exposing workloads.

-The `noAuth` handler only allows access to the specified HTTP methods of the exposed workload.
-You must not configure the **config** field when using this handler.
+It only allows access to the specified HTTP methods of the exposed workload.

 ```yaml
 ...